Abandoned Mine and Quarry Accidents Claim 20 to 30 Lives per Year

 Many abandoned mines were closed long before permitting and bonds were required.
 The responsibility to reclaim

 these mines can fall to the current property owner or to the government.
 Reclamation is expensive, so many of these jobs

 The buildings, structures and equipment left at abandoned mines are also dangerous.
 The buildings and structures can be old and unstable.
 Floors can collapse when they are walked on.
 Supports can be rusted away.
 Chemicals, explosives or electrical equipment and other dangers are sometimes left inside.

 Don't explore equipment and structures at abandoned mines.

 Underground mines are especially dangerous.
-They are dark inside, have loose rocks on the walls and roof, there can be deep shafts and tunnels concealed by rotten wood covers.
+They are dark inside, have loose rocks on the walls and roof, and there can be deep shafts and tunnels concealed by rotten wood covers.
 Underground mines are often used as homes by bats, bears, snakes and other dangerous animals.
-Stay out.